RiemannSann/academic-website/content/home/experience.md

     date_start: '2020-04-01'
     date_end: '2020-08-01'
     description: |2-
-    [Philips]
         * Grabbed data across platforms, cleaned and imported them to  database.
         * Analysed past data and predicted future tendency which helped Philips adjust strategy.
-    [Company Internet]
         * Built a module to crawl data in certain website automatically.
         * Built a module to make dynamic charts based on database, which will be applied to all future project.

 design:
   columns: '2'